 - The old doctor may remember the patient and either be able to access the data or at least remember when given some details.
 For a new doctor, the family will need to give all the history and also decide what to prioritize.
-The family may not even have all the data(especially if the earlier doctor kept the case file with themselves)
+The family may not even have all the data, especially if the earlier doctor kept the case file with themselves.

 - The old doctor is more likely to give suitable advice.
-A new doctor may hesitate or even refuse, and may keep saying things like “it is your call” or “I cannot really say, if you are worried, please visit a hospital”
+A new doctor may hesitate or even refuse, and may keep saying things like it is your call or I cannot really say.
+If you are worried, please visit a hospital.

 - The family needs to prepare for the teleconsultation by gathering the case history, recent prescription, test reports, their current problem and their questions.
 This step is good to do even if consulting your usual doctor, as the doctor may not remember the case, or may not have access to the case file.
-The more prepared the family is, the more likely they will get useful advice.
+The more prepared the family is, the more likely it is that they will get useful advice.